Arike Ogunbowale and Caitlin Clark lead WNBA All-Stars to 117-109 win over U.S. Olympic team

 Saturday’s loss came hours after the U.S. men’s Olympic team rallied to beat South Sudan by one point in an exhibition game in London.

-The U.S. will next play Germany in London for an exhibition game Tuesday before going to France for the Olympics.
+The U.S. women’s team will next play Germany in London for an exhibition game Tuesday before going to France for the Olympics.
 The Americans are in a pool with Belgium, Japan and Germany.

+“We have work to do and we know that,” Reeve said.
+“Sometimes it’s good, adversity, etc. I don’t think we needed a game like this to have our attention.
+We know how hard it is to do what we’re trying to do and we have work to do to get there.”

 Ogunbowale has been in the U.S. national team pool for the past two Olympics, but didn’t make the roster either time.
 She pulled her name out of the pool of players early this time around saying the whole process was political.